ngn215/Railway_Subway_Metro_System/Readme.md

 Line contains multiple stations.
 Train goes to the stations in the order defined by the line.
 Lines can be used to represent slow / express trains or different routes altogether.

+## Intersection

+This class is work in progress.

 ## Notes

 Currently in the input files I have used stations from Western line (Mumbai Suburban Railway) and Central line (Mumbai Suburban Railway).